yuki-nemurenai/yandex-cloud-iac-terraform/README.md

 # Yandex Cloud Infrastructure CI/CD based on Gitlab and Terraform
 ## Overview of Infrastructure Elements:
 - Managed Service for Kubernetes (regional cluster)
-- Managed Service for Redis (not yet sharded...)
+- Managed Service for Redis (has not been sharded yet...)
 - Yandex Managed Service for PostgreSQL (High-Availability (HA) PostgreSQL Cluster)
 - VPC Network and subnets
 - VPC Rules